nixworks/public/news/2007/04/13/README.md

 ##### New Jersey
 ### [ A police report shows that New Jersey Governor Jon Corzine was not wearing a seatbelt during the hit and run car accident that injured him the day before. ](/news/2007/04/13/a-police-report-shows-that-new-jersey-governor-jon-corzine-was-not-wearing-a-seatbelt-during-the-hit-and-run-car-accident-that-injured-him.md)
-_Context: car accident, New Jersey, Jon Corzine, seatbelt, hit and run, New Jersey Governor_
+_Context: Jon Corzine, New Jersey Governor, hit and run, New Jersey, seatbelt, car accident_

 ##### Islamic cleric
 ### [ Ja'afar Adam, a prominent Islamic cleric, is shot dead inside a mosque in Kano, Nigeria. ](/news/2007/04/13/ja-afar-adam-a-prominent-islamic-cleric-is-shot-dead-inside-a-mosque-in-kano-nigeria.md)
-_Context: Kano, Nigeria, mosque, Islamic cleric_
+_Context: Nigeria, mosque, Kano, Islamic cleric_

 ##### demonstrators
 ### [ Thousands of people protest in Islamabad in support of the suspended Chief Justice of Pakistan Iftikhar Muhammad Chaudhry. ](/news/2007/04/13/thousands-of-people-protest-in-islamabad-in-support-of-the-suspended-chief-justice-of-pakistan-iftikhar-muhammad-chaudhry.md)
-_Context: Iftikhar Muhammad Chaudhry, demonstrators, Pakistan's chief justice, Islamabad_
+_Context: Pakistan's chief justice, demonstrators, Islamabad, Iftikhar Muhammad Chaudhry_

 ##### Prime Minister
 ### [ The Prime Minister of Fiji Frank Bainimarama sends in troops to close down the headquarters of Fiji's Great Council of Chiefs. ](/news/2007/04/13/the-prime-minister-of-fiji-frank-bainimarama-sends-in-troops-to-close-down-the-headquarters-of-fiji-s-great-council-of-chiefs.md)
-_Context: Prime Minister, Great Council of Chiefs, Fiji, Voreqe Bainimarama_
+_Context: Fiji, Voreqe Bainimarama, Prime Minister, Great Council of Chiefs_

 ##### magnitude
 ### [ A 6.3 magnitude earthquake hits Mexico just north of Acapulco, knocking out power to parts of Mexico City. ](/news/2007/04/13/a-6-3-magnitude-earthquake-hits-mexico-just-north-of-acapulco-knocking-out-power-to-parts-of-mexico-city.md)